HosseinGhotbaddini/poems-ios/README.md

 # poems-ios
 Sharif ios Course

-* Duo to Github's file size limits, the database file has been compressed using `xz`.
+* Due to Github's file size limits, the database file has been compressed using `xz`.
 Before anything, uncompress it.